m-housh/swift-tca-loadable/README.md

 ----------

 Version 0.3.+ brings breaking changes from the previous versions.
-Version `0.3.*` updates to using the `ReducerProtocol` from the composable architecture.
+Version `0.3.*` updates to using the `Reducer` from the composable architecture.

 ## Basic Usage
 ----------------